gohugoio/hugo/content/content-management/page-resources.md

 ## Page Resources Metadata

 Page Resources' metadata is managed from their page's front matter with an array/table parameter named `resources`.
-You can batch assign values using a glob pattern.
+You can batch assign values using a [wildcards](http://tldp.org/LDP/GNU-Linux-Tools-Summary/html/x11655.htm).

 {{% note %}}
 Resources of type `page` get `Title` etc. from their own front matter.